-Ex-Trump campaign head faces 2nd sentencing in as many weeks
+Manafort returns to court for 2nd sentencing in 2 weeks

-WASHINGTON (AP) — Former Trump campaign chairman Paul Manafort faces his second sentencing hearing in his many weeks, with a judge expected to tack on additional prison time beyond the roughly four-year punishment he has already received.
+WASHINGTON (AP) — Former Trump campaign chairman Paul Manafort attended his second sentencing hearing in as many weeks, with a judge expected to tack on additional prison time beyond the roughly four-year punishment he has already received.

+The judge said on Wednesday she’d give Manafort credit for accepting responsibility for his crimes when she determines his sentence.

-Manafort faces up to 10 additional years in prison when he is sentenced Wednesday in Washington in special counsel Robert Mueller’s investigation into ties between the Trump campaign and Russia.
-A judge in Virginia last week sentenced Manafort to 47 months in prison, departing far below sentencing guidelines that allowed for more than two decades in prison and prompting national debate about disparities in how rich and poor defendants are treated by the criminal justice system.
+Manafort, 69, sat in a wheelchair at the defense table next to his lawyers in federal court in Washington.
+He faces up to 10 additional years in prison when he is sentenced in special counsel Robert Mueller’s investigation into ties between the Trump campaign and Russia.

+A judge in Virginia last week sentenced Manafort to 47 months in prison, far below sentencing guidelines that allowed for more than two decades in prison, prompting national debate about disparities in how rich and poor defendants are treated by the criminal justice system.

 Most Read Nation & World Stories